How Much Does Decomposed Granite Cost in 2025?

 Crushed Granite Driveway

-The labor cost of installing a crushed granite driveway is usually between $40 and $120.
-This figure assumes a 10-by-50-foot gravel driveway covered to a depth of six inches, which is adequate for supporting the weight of vehicles.
-It should take approximately two hours to dump and spread the crushed granite.
-However, this price doesn’t include the labor needed to level and grade the driveway, which is typically between $3 and $8 per square foot, meaning you’ll spend between $1,500 and $4,000 for a 500-square-foot driveway.
-If there are trees or roots in the way, you’ll also have to pay to remove them—about $300 to $2,000 per tree, depending on their size.
+Installing a 10-by-50-foot crushed granite driveway costs approximately $1,750 for materials and installation.
+This assumes a gravel driveway covered to a depth of six inches, adequate for supporting vehicle weight.
+It should take about two hours to dump and spread the crushed granite.
+However, this price doesn’t include the labor needed to level and grade your driveway, which costs between $1,500 and $2,000.

 Crushed Granite Patio